Never Clean These 14 Things With Windex

 “Monitors can be damaged by the chemicals in original Windex because they can warp plastics, including the tint on your flat panel screen,” says Greg Shepard, founder of Emily’s Maids in Dallas.
 Instead, use a damp cloth or Windex Electronic Wipes to wipe down the screen.
 If a more thorough cleaning is in order, isopropyl alcohol (commonly called isopropanol) works wonders, adds Candace Kantzler of Michigan’s Housekeeping Associates.
 But however you clean your screens, do so lightly.
 “Use a gentle touch so as not to cause damage to the screen by pushing too hard.,” Kantzler says.

 “The alcohol contained in Windex will affect the patina of the copper and could cause permanent discoloration,” shares Sarah Steeb, a home cleaning expert with Housekeeping Associates.
 Instead, use water on those copper pots, pans, trays, etc. and buff it out with a microfiber cloth, she says.
-Or you can try something that sounds crazy but works by grabbing this from the fridge.

 The same soapy water you use when hand washing your car is fine to use on your automobile’s windshield—no need to carry the Windex out to your car.
 “The trick for a streak-free finish is how you dry it,” Shepard says.
 “Emily’s Maids uses blue medical rags, which we buy in bulk.
 Also, newspapers are a ‘trade secret’ to dry windshields without streaking.”
-Find out the 15 car cleaning secrets only car detailers know.

 “There is nothing better than a squeegee and Dawn dish soap to clean windows,” says Shepard.
 He recommends adding a small squirt of Dawn into a water-filled bucket and a Scrubby Pad to remove dirt without residue.
 Use the squeegee for a squeaky clean finish by starting at the top and work your way down, using vertical or horizontal swoops.
 “For extra shine, make sure to clean the blade with a cloth after each swoop,” he says.
-These tips will clean your windows the quickest.

-Granite or marble
+Granite or Marble

 The ammonia in original Windex can damage wood, so if there’s a mess on your backyard deck, keep the Windex inside.
 “Wood is a natural surface that can dry out and crack, like your skin,” says Glickman.
 “John Boos Block Board Cream is an excellent conditioner that has food-grade mineral oil and natural waxes to keep wood moist and protected.”
-Try these tips for to restore a deck, too!

 Laminate Countertop or Glass Top Stove

 It’s important to note that original Windex offers no disinfecting or cleaning properties, notes Jennifer Gregory of Molly Maid.
 However, Windex Disinfectant Cleaner Multi-Surface does and is a good choice for laminate countertops and glass stoves—areas you want to be disinfected since they’re where you cook.
-Try out best tips on how to remove stains from laminate countertops.

 Avoid spraying or pouring Windex into your dishwasher, even to clean it out, as the chemicals in Windex should be kept away from your plates, cups, and silverware.
 “Instead, use a cup of vinegar and ½ cup baking soda and run it empty to remove soap residue and build up that has accumulated over time,” Gregory says.
-Here are 17 of the most brilliant ways you can use baking soda around the home.